-- •Comprehensive risk assessments were now in place.
-People's individual risks were identified, and the necessary risk assessment reviews were carried out to keep people safe.
-For example, risks related to substance misuse and aggression had been assessed. - •Risk management processes considered people's physical and mental health needs and showed that measures to manage risk were as least restrictive as possible.
+- •People's individual risks were identified, and risk assessment reviews were carried out to identify ways to keep people safe.
+For example, risk assessments for behaviour management, eating and drinking and accessing the local community. - •Risk management considered people's physical and mental health needs and showed measures to manage risk were as least restrictive as possible.
+For example, people had positive behaviour support plans in place for staff to follow if an incident occurred.
+A positive behaviour support plan is a document created to help understand and manage behaviour in adults who have learning disabilities and display behaviour that others find challenging.